|

 Eowyn had drifted off to sleep, so she did not hear the intruder

-open and close the door, nor quietly cross the room, nor set something
+open and close the door, quietly cross the room, and set something

 down on the dressing table.
 It was not until the intruder pulled

-back the curtains, flooding the bed with bright sunlight, that
+back the curtains, flooding the bedchamber with bright sunlight,

-both Legolas and Eowyn awoke with a cry of alarm and Legolas leapt
+that both Legolas and Eowyn awoke with a cry of alarm, and Legolas

-out of the bed, pinning their assailant to the wall.
+leaped out of bed, pinning their assailant to the wall.

 "Who are you?" he cried.
 "What are you doing in